Unseen Goldie Comes Out Of Hiding For Art Sale After 100 Years

 “We have already had very strong interest and anticipate very robust bidding for both the Goldie and the Banksy works.”

-Under relaxed Covid 19 restrictions announced by the Government on Monday, the gallery and is open for viewing, and bids next week will be taken on the International Art Centre’s bidding platform, either by phone, tablet, desktop or laptop.
+Under Covid 19 restrictions the sale is an online sale and bids will be taken on the International Art Centre’s bidding platform, either by phone, tablet, desktop or laptop.

 “The digital bidding platform has shown in recent sales under Covid restrictions to be particularly effective and buyers are very comfortable bidding from the comfort of their homes or offices,” Mr Thomson said.